 Hornsby Art Prize 2026

 Established in 2009, the Hornsby Art Prize is organised and sponsored by Hornsby Shire Council and delivered in partnership with the Hornsby Art Society.
 Hornsby Art Prize has an overall prize pool value of $23,000, with the major prize $10,000.
 Categories include Painting, Drawing, Printmaking, Photography and Sculpture.
-The non-acquisitive prize celebrates Australian Contemporary Art and is open to all Australian residents aged 18 years and over.
+The non-acquisitive prize celebrates Australian Contemporary Art and is open to all permanent Australian residents aged 18 years and over.
 The Hornsby Art Prize Finalists’ Exhibition will be held at Wallarobba Arts and Cultural Centre, Hornsby.

 Key dates